delba/SwiftyOAuth/README.md

 )
 ```

-Alternatively, you can use a built-in provider:
+Alternatively, you can use one of the [built-in providers](https://github.com/delba/SwiftyOAuth#providers):

 ```swift
 let github = .GitHub(